D&RGW Utah Branch Lines

 D&RGW Spring Canyon Branch possibly abandoned in 1954 in ICC Finance Docket 18361, decided 2/16/54.
 (282 ICC 810)

-See also Utah Coal—Spring Canyon Mines
+See also: Utah Coal, Spring Canyon Mines

 Sunnyside Branch

-(click here for a separate page about the Sunnyside Branch)
+(Read more about the Sunnyside Branch)

 Tintic Branch